Frisco Truck Accident Lawyers

 How Can You Avoid a Trucking Accident in Frisco, TX?

-Sadly, there is no surefire way to avoid truck crashes.
-Sometimes even the best efforts still result in unfortunate, and even tragic outcomes.
-When accidents happen, the best thing you can do is engage the proper authorities for best reporting of the incident and call a specialized truck accident attorney to advise you and represent your rights.
+Unfortunately, there is no guaranteed way to prevent truck accidents.
+Even with the best precautions, tragic outcomes can still occur.
+When accidents happen, it is crucial to contact the proper authorities for accurate incident reporting and consult a specialized truck accident attorney to protect your rights.

-• Never Tailgate Trucks: Sudden stops or lane changes can leave you vulnerable and without warning.
+• Avoid Tailgating Trucks: Sudden stops or lane changes can leave you vulnerable without warning.

-• Use Safe Passing Guidelines: Trucks have much larger blind-spots proportionally than passenger cars do.
-Heavy cargo and machinery require much more response time than a standard vehicle, so quick stops or adjustments are difficult if not impossible.
-Therefore, never try to beat a truck at an intersection or lane change.
+• Follow Safe Passing Guidelines: Trucks have significantly larger blind spots than passenger cars.
+Heavy cargo and machinery require more response time than standard vehicles, making quick stops or adjustments difficult.
+Never attempt to outmaneuver a truck at intersections or during lane changes.

-• Drive Defensively: This technique involves being aware of your surroundings at all times so you can prepare for the unexpected.
+• Drive Defensively: Always stay aware of your surroundings to prepare for unexpected situations.

 Common Injuries Suffered in Trucking Accidents

-The size, weight and cargo of these vehicles create some of the most devastating damage that occurs in roadway accidents.
-Vehicles of larger size and weight can cause more catastrophic crashes, and more quickly involve multiple vehicles in those collisions.
-Injuries that result from truck accidents include:
+The size, weight, and cargo of these vehicles contribute to some of the most devastating damage in roadway accidents.
+Larger, heavier vehicles can cause more catastrophic crashes and quickly involve multiple other vehicles in collisions.
+Injuries resulting from truck accidents include:

 Know Your Rights Following a Truck Wreck

-At Thompson Law, our Frisco truck accident lawyers understand your pain and know that no amount of cash can compensate for your health or the loss of a loved one in a car accident.
-However, by filing a claim against the party responsible for the accident, it can:
+At Thompson Law, our Frisco truck accident lawyers recognize that no amount of money can replace your health or the loss of a loved one in a trucking accident.
+However, filing a claim against the responsible party can:

 • Restore your sense of justice

-• Compensate the family of the deceased person that relied on them for financial support
+• Support the family of a deceased victim who relied on them financially

 At Thompson Law